-Sometimes, despite our thorough planning, preparations and intentions, the move to another country does not work out as expected or what you hoped it would be.
-For reasons beyond your control, the relocation can take an unexpected turn and have you headed to the airport and on the next flight!
-Other times, the reason for leaving can simply be an intentional decision you made based on personal factors.
-Whatever the reason, an unexpected departure is often thought of as a failure, but this should not be the case.
+Despite our planning, preparations and intentions, sometimes the move to another country does not work out as expected or what you hoped it would be.
+For reasons beyond your control, the relocation can take an unexpected turn and have you headed to the airport and on the next flight.
+In other cases, the reason for leaving can simply be an intentional decision you made based on personal factors.
+Whatever the cause, an unexpected departure is often thought of as a failure, but this should not be the case.

 Family life, at home or in your new location, can create a reason to leave your new country.
 Often these disruptions fall into two primary areas: challenges with the transition or personal crisis in your home of origin.
 In some cases, the family challenges in the new location include the adaptation of the children to the new environment.
 Even though you have adjusted, your family has not been able to settle into their new location and life.
 Your children are yearning for their old friends, family, foods and a familiar culture.
 Homesickness is common, but in extreme cases it can leave all or part of the family separated.
 Thus, the sense of an unsuccessful expat move emerges, and no one can thrive in their expat experiences.

 A second and common situation is when an unfortunate situation occurs at home, such as a sick loved one, a tragic accident, or the death of a family member or close friend.
 These situations tug on your emotions and the reality of being so far away from your loved ones.
 It’s difficult to anticipate when a problem will happen and what flexibility you might have to address it while staying abroad or commuting between countries.
 In many cases, personal/family tragedy can leave an expat feeling the need to abandon the work, adventure or love to return home.